 The Company has designated the equity securities as financial assets at FVOCI because they are held for long-term investments and are neither held-for-trading nor designated as at FVTPL.
-The investment in unquoted equity security of the Company as at December 31, 2022 and 2021 mainly pertains to the Company's investment in Manila Exposition Complex, Inc. (MEC) representing 18.18% ownership interest (P31,268,750), investment in I-Mart Corporation (I-Mart) representing 10% ownership interest (P45,000,000) and investment in Export and Industry Bank, Inc. (EIB) representing 2.45% ownership (P478,380,834).
+The investment in unquoted equity security of the Company as at December 31, 2023 and 2022 mainly pertains to the Company's investment in Manila Exposition Complex, Inc. (MEC) representing 18.18% ownership interest (P31,268,750), investment in I-Mart Corporation (I-Mart) representing 10% ownership interest (P45,000,000) and investment in Export and Industry Bank, Inc. (EIB) representing 2.45% ownership (P478,380,834).

 In 2019, the Company and other shareholders of MEC had a special agreement on the 1st tranche of capital call in the amount of P30,000,000 for the funding of the World Trade Center Metro Manila's expansion project.
 However, due to the adverse business effects of the pandemic, the Company decided to withdraw its participation on the capital call in 2021.
 Although this special arrangement has been overtaken by subsequent events, the Company has honored its commitment to pay interest on its deferred remittance amounting to P568,553 based on MEC's average bank placement rate and is presented as part of Net interest expense in the 2021 statement of comprehensive income.
-No similar transaction occurred in 2022.
+No similar transaction occurred in 2023 and 2022.

-In 2022 and 2021, the fair value of the Company's investment in MEC is determined using market approach - price/book value, while the fair values of the investments in I-Mart and EIB were determined using the net asset valuation approach in both years.
+In 2023 the fair value of the Company's investment in MEC is determined using price-to-earnings approach, while in 2022, the investments in MEC is determined using the price-to-book value approach.
+The fair values of the investments in I-Mart and EIB were determined using the net asset valuation approach in both 2023 and 2022.
 Hence, these assets are categorized under Level 3 of the fair value hierarchy (see Note 18.2).
-No cash dividends were received from MEC in 2022, 2021 and 2020.
+No cash dividends were received from MEC in 2023, 2022 and 2021.

-The investments in I-Mart and EIB are carried at nil in the financial statements as of December 31, 2022 and 2021.
-The related fair value losses are accumulated as part of the Revaluation Reserves - net account under the equity section of the statements of financial position.
+The investments in I-Mart and EIB are carried at nil in the financial statements as of December 31, 2023 and 2022.
+The related fair value gains are accumulated as part of the Revaluation Reserves - net account under the equity section of the statements of financial position.

-8. RECEIVABLES
+8. RECEIVABLES - Net